 Watch live as Congress continues impeachment inquiry into President Donald Trump

-The second U.S. House Intelligence Committee hearing on an impeachment inquiry into President Donald Trump’s dealings with Ukraine will open shortly.
+The third U.S. House Intelligence Committee hearing on an impeachment inquiry into President Donald Trump’s dealings with Ukraine has begun.

-Watch a livestream of the hearing, where former ambassador Marie Yovanovitch is scheduled to testify before the panel.
+Watch a livestream of the hearing, at which four U.S. officials are scheduled to testify.

-Yovanovitch served as the U.S. ambassador to Ukraine from 2016 to May, when she was forced out following what she called a smear campaign over her anti-corruption efforts, the Los Angeles Times reported.
+Lt.
+Col. Alexander Vindman, the top Ukraine expert on the National Security Council, and Jennifer Williams, an aide to Vice President Mike Pence, will testify beginning at 9 a.m.
+Eastern time.

-In an earlier closed-door deposition before the panel, Yovanovitch testified that Trump recalled her because she had opposed efforts by Rudy Giuliani, the president’s personal attorney, and others to lobby Ukrainian officials to dig up dirt on former vice president Joe Biden, now seeking the Democratic nomination in the 2020 presidential election, Business Insider reported.
+Vindman and Williams are firsthand witnesses to a pivotal July 25 call between Trump and Ukraine President Volodymyr Zelensky, NPR reported.

 What’s Trump accused of doing?